 In collecting, you will encounter a HUGE range of documents that fills the gap between stocks and bonds.
 Additionally, you will find many receipts and temporary documents that functioned as stocks and bonds prior to delivery of the real certificates.

 The initial goal in the first edition was to catalog ordinary securities (stocks and bonds) and other miscellaneous items only if they closely resembled stocks and bonds that collectors might confuse them with stocks and bonds.

 In the second edition, I broadened the scope to certificates related to the sale or transfer of stocks and bonds with these rules:

 And what about documents related to railroads and have nothing to do with stocks and bonds?
 Those kinds of documents include checks, warrants, freight bills, tickets, passes, train orders, timetables, travel brochures, maps, and receipts of every imaginable description.
 And then, of course, there are photographs, stereo views, and photo albums.

 There are easily hundreds of different types of documents that are related to railroads.
 The possible variations of those documents could easily reach into the hundreds of thousands, if not millions.

 There are collectors who think I should catalog everything remotely related to stocks, bonds and railroads.
 I must decline because I do not have the time.
 I MUST limit my cataloging to stocks, bonds, and other VERY CLOSELY-RELATED documents.
 Nothing else.

-And for those who ask, no, I absolutely will not catalog bond coupons.
+And for those who ask, no, I absolutely will NEVER catalog bond coupons.
 I understand that some of those coupons might have come from rare or non-extant bonds.
 And I understand some collectors have been tricked into buying them from eBay sellers in recent years.

 My stance is simple.
 I refuse to encourage people to destroy perfectly good and intact collectibles in their hopes of making a few dollars selling coupons to unsuspecting beginners.
 I will say it again.
 Coupons will not find room in this catalog.
 I simply refuse to imply that individual coupons have value.